Massachusetts

 Massachusetts is going Net Zero.
 Hundreds of Net Zero and Net Zero Ready buildings are on this site, and more are coming online every day.

-Net Zero buildings are all-electric and produce or procure renewable energy to cover their operational emissions.
-Net Zero Ready buildings are electrified and efficient enough to run on renewable energy as soon as sources are available.
+Net Zero buildings are all-electric and produce and/or procure renewable energy to cover their operational emissions.
+Net Zero Ready buildings are electrified and efficient enough to run on renewable energy as soon as sources become available.

 Net Zero and Net Zero Ready Projects by Year (GSF)